koleksak/OpalApiControl/README.txt

 and Rt-Lab's interactive console.

 NOTE** the package will run without having to import in the python console of your IDE, or Rt-Lab.
-However, the using the command line, the OpalApiControl package, and OpalApiControl.config (*all) must be imported.
+However, when using the command line, the OpalApiControl package, and OpalApiControl.config (*all) must be imported.
 This is also true if using the Python Shell(IDLE), as long as the package is imported into your Path Browser in within IDLE.

 Usage with RT-Lab models.